-Now there was a closed entry with an amazingly carved door, that the custodian/guard did come and open, as he gestered me in the room, so I thought I was supposed to go in!
+Now there was a closed entry with an amazingly carved door, that the custodian/guard did come and open, as he gestured me in the room, so I thought I was supposed to go in!

 Cesena, Italy was Silence

 I also love how the silence of the room makes you think back into a time almost 600 years and wonder about who these monks were and why they carved their names into the walls and on the desks.
 That is what is so fascinating about history and time, how you wish you could know more about each of them and their lives back in the 15th century.